 This is where the next set of strategies in your evidence-based investment system are so critical.

-- Determine: What percentage of your Retirement Bucket™ will you dedicate to the higher expected returns a broadly diversified mix of stock index funds have offered vs. bonds and money markets?
+- Determine: What percentage of your Retirement Bucket™ of Investments will you dedicate to the higher expected returns a broadly diversified mix of stock index funds have offered vs. bonds and money markets?
 Historically, the higher the percentage, the higher the probability of capturing higher expected long-term returns and protecting your purchasing power.

 - Diversify: It can be tempting to invest in a single company (Amazon) or sector (high tech), but your risk increases dramatically.
 Instead of searching for a needle in a haystack, buy the haystack.
 Your chances of outsmarting millions of other buyers and sellers for very long is close to zero.

 - Delegate: Avoid expensive actively managed mutual funds and hedge funds.
 Each has a horrible track record of beating their respective asset class index.